rhblind/rhblind.github.io/content/posts/config.md

 > From the `:ui zen` module.

 We’d like to use mixed pitch in certain modes.
 If we simply add a hook, when directly opening a file with (a new) Emacs `mixed-pitch-mode runs` before UI initialisation, which is problematic.
-To resolve this, we create a hook that runs after UI initialisation and both
+To resolve this, we create a hook that runs after UI initialization and both:

 -   conditionally enables `mixed-pitch-mode`
 -   sets up the mixed pitch hooks